Xander-Hinrichsen/TicTacToe-Classic-Q-Learning-Decentralized-Adversarial/README.md

 # Classic Tabular Q-Learning with Self-play
-X and O trained simultaneously by playing against each other, 1 million times
+X and O trained simultaneously by playing against each other, 1 million times (X always plays first)

 ### The training algorithm: